commercetools/commercetools-sync-java/docs/BUILD.md

 - [Javadoc](https://commercetools.github.io/commercetools-sync-java/v/1.8.2/)
 ```

-> Additionally define important changes like breaking changes or important new features into the description.
+> Additionally define important changes, breaking changes or important new features into the description.

 After the release build status is **success** follow the next steps below.
 Check [here](https://travis-ci.org/commercetools/commercetools-sync-java) for Travis build status.

 ## Step 2: Publish

 - Go to [https://bintray.com/commercetools/maven/commercetools-sync-java](https://bintray.com/commercetools/maven/commercetools-sync-java)
-- You will see a notice like _Notice: You have 24 unpublished item(s) for this package (expiring in 6 days and 22 hours)_
+- You will see a notice _Notice: You have 24 unpublished item(s) for this package (expiring in 6 days and 22 hours)_
 - Click the _Publish_ button.

 ## Step 3: Sync